atomicwelding/discordWebUI/README.md

 ### Improvements

 The project follows the common MVC pattern.
-It lacks certain features (no session, plain db, history, ...) on which I'm currently working on.
+It lacks certain features (no session, plain db, logs, ...) on which I'm currently working on.

 ## Screenshots